-a.
+- a.
 Copy the Window is activated trigger from the Start State.
+Select the Window is activated trigger that you created under the start state, right-click on the trigger node, and click Copy. - b.
+Paste the Window is activated trigger to the state_waiting_for_logon_result state.

-Select the Window is activated trigger you created under the start state, right-click on the trigger node, and click Copy.
+Right-click state_waiting_for_logon_result state, and click Paste.
+The entire trigger (including actions) is copied.

-- b.
-Paste the Window is activated trigger to the state\waiting\for\logon\result state.
-Right-click state\waiting\for\logon\result state, and click Paste.
-The entire trigger (including actions) is copied. - 8.
-Click the Save selected data to file icon from the AccessStudio toolbar to save the AccessProfile. - 9.
+- 8. Click the Save selected data to file icon from the AccessStudio toolbar to save the AccessProfile. - 9.
 Select the Upload selected data to IMS icon from the AccessStudio toolbar to upload the AccessProfile to the IMS Server. - 10.
 Click the Start Test icon from the AccessStudio toolbar to test the AccessProfile.

-See "Testing AccessProfiles" on page 103 for detailed instructions on testing AccessProfiles.
+See "Testing AccessProfiles" on page 105 for detailed instructions on testing AccessProfiles.

-It also contains a detailed description of the logs created for AccessProfiles when the application is running.
+It also contains a detailed description of the logs that are created for AccessProfiles when the application is running.

-The PIM application is used as an example.
+The Patient Information Manager application is used as an example.
 See this description to confirm your understanding of the AccessProfile you created.